OpenMDAO/OpenMDAO-Framework/docs/user-guide/userguide_script.rst

 	        self.add_container('driver', CONMINdriver())

-We can see here that components that comprise the top level of this model are declared in the constructor.
-Note that the base class constructor is called (with the *super* function) before anything is added to the empty assembly.
+We can see here that components that comprise the top level of this model are declared in the __init__ function.
+The base class __init__ function is called (with the *super* function) before anything is added to the empty assembly.
 This is important to ensure that functions that are defined in the base classes are available for use, such as *add_container*.

 The function *add_container*, takes a valid OpenMDAO name and a constructor as its arguments.
-This function call creates a new instance of the Component, and adds it to the OpenMDAO model hierarchy using the given name.
+This function call creates a new instance of the Component and adds it to the OpenMDAO model hierarchy using the given name.
 In this case then, the CONMIN driver is accessible anywhere in this assembly via *self.driver*.
 Likewise, the Paraboloid is accessed via *self.paraboloid*.

-Note that in the Graphical Interface, the analog to *add_container* is dragging a component into some workspace or tableau.

 A Component can also be removed from an Assembly using *remove_container*, though it is not expected to be needed except in rare cases.